top of page

 WHAT IS THE 340B DRUG PRICING PROGRAM?

-The 340B program was created by Congress in 1992 to help low-income and uninsured patients access the care they rely on to stay healthy.
-Through 340B, qualifying hospitals and clinics serving a large number of vulnerable patients can purchase deeply discounted medicines directly from pharmaceutical manufacturers with the expectation that they use these savings to help patients to afford and access their necessary medications.
+The 340B program was created by Congress in 1992 to help vulnerable patients access the care they rely on to stay healthy.
+Through 340B, qualifying hospitals and clinics serving a large number of low-income and uninsured patients can purchase deeply discounted medicines directly from pharmaceutical manufacturers with the expectation that they use these savings to help patients to afford and access their necessary medications.

 In addition, 340B hospitals are able to also contract with an unlimited number of pharmacies, many of which are out-of-state and owned by the nation’s largest pharmacy benefit managers (PBMs) and insurers.
 As a result, PBMs and 340B contract pharmacies are raking in massive profits from marked up 340B medicines – without passing any savings acquired by buying in bulk medications at 340B pricing on to patients.